-Zones can be created while storing data.
+Zones can be created when data are stored.
 When the Store (p.
-14) button is pressed, if the HydroSense II determines that the current location is not in an existing zone, CREATE A NEW ZONE? is displayed.
+14) button is pressed, and the HydroSense II determines that the current location is not in an existing zone, CREATE A NEW ZONE? is displayed.

 ZONE NOT FOUND